jorbDehmel/oak/docs/manual.md

 Additionally, it is worth noting that both of these options will increase compilation time, and the `-g` option will significantly increase the size of the output executable.
+It is often also useful to examine the output `acorn` logs and `C` target files to determine what has gone wrong during debugging.

 ## Macros

+Macros in `Oak` are code which write code.
+Compiler macros in `Oak` are macros which specifically control the compiler.

 The following are the standard macros associated with Acorn.

-`include!(WHAT, WHAT, ..)` causes the translator to also use the file(s) within.
+`include!(WHAT, WHAT, ...)` causes the translator to also use the file(s) within.
 It can take `.oak` files.
 It will first look for local files.
 However, if no local file exists, it will check the `/usr/include/oak` folder.
 For instance, if `include!` is